 V) The case of France

-French charts have always been messy.
-Full of typos, mistakes, they have also been awfully lacking consistency.
-Today, it is near impossible to know what’s the real official album chart.
+The French charts have always been messy.
+Full of typos and mistakes, they have also been severely lacking consistency.
+Today, it is near impossible to know what is the real official album chart.
 SNEP and Chartsinfrance both post distinct rankings as they were the official ones.
 All of them are valid, using the same official provider, but it is very unclear as to which methodology ranking is being considered as the main chart.